saqib40/ff01/README.md

 4. Open Chrome and go to `chrome://extensions`.
 5. Toggle **Developer Mode** on.
 6. Click **Load Unpacked**.
-7. Select the folder you just unzipped.
+7. Select the dist folder within the folder you just unzipped.
 8.  **Done.** Pin the extension for comfort.